-Locust trees are a type of fast-growing flowering plant, belonging to the family of plants known as Fabaceae.
-Almost all Locust trees can survive for more than a hundred years and their wood is deemed harder than the strongest deciduous trees.
+Locust trees are fast-growing flowering plants belonging to the family known as Fabaceae.
+Almost all locust trees can survive for more than a hundred years, and their wood is deemed harder than the strongest deciduous trees.

 1. Black Locusts

-Unlike several other variants of Locusts, Black locusts grow rapidly in almost every kind of soil condition.
-They can withstand drought, inferior quality soil, and are found growing widely across the riverbanks and woodlands.
+Unlike several other variants of locusts, Black Locusts grow rapidly in almost every kind of soil condition.
+They can withstand drought, although it grows widely across riverbanks and woodlands.

-The Black Locust Tree can also withstand poor quality soil, high levels of soil, and high air pollution levels.
-It is known to improve the quality of the soil where it is growing, extracting the nitrogen from the atmosphere and sending it back to the soil.
+The Black Locust can also withstand poor-quality soil and will even thrive under high levels of soil and high air pollution.
+It is known to improve the quality of the soil where it is growing, extracting nitrogen from the atmosphere and sending it back to the soil.
 Overall, the tree is quite hardy and easy to grow.

 2. Honey Locust

-As with the Black Locust, planting these trees is quite simple.
-All you need to do is ensure that you are planting them in a large area that receives ample sunlight.
+As with the Black Locust, cultivating these trees is quite simple.
+All you need to do is plant them in a large area with ample sunlight.

-A unique attribute of the Honey Locust Tree is their leaves.
-Unlike the leaves of many other Locust plants, these are bright greenish with a yellowish tinge during the fall seasons.
-Once the leaves wither in the fall, the tree almost instantly proceeds to produce new leaves that are most pertinently visible during the Spring months.
+One of the unique attributes of the Honey Locust Tree is its leaves.
+Unlike other locust plants, the leaves of the Honey Locust Tree are bright green with a yellowish tinge during the fall season.
+Once the leaves wither in the fall, the tree almost instantly produces new leaves, mostly visible during spring.

-The Honey Locust has thorns both in leaves’ base and as well as the branches.
-Initially green, these thorns take up a dark brownish hue and turn brittle with aging.
+The other feature of the Honey Locust Tree is that it has thorns at the leaves’ base and on the branches.
+Initially green, these thorns take on a dark brownish hue and turn brittle with age.
 They are also extremely sharp and can measure up to four inches in length.

 The flowers of these trees are pale and petite.
-In the male plants, the flowers tend to form dense cluster like shapes.
-Alternatively, in the female plants, the flowers tend to be arranged more loosely.
+In the male plants, the flowers tend to form dense, elongated dropping clusters.
+However, in female plants, the flowers tend to be arranged more loosely.
 Both the male and female plants have an intense scent.

 3. Skyline Honey Locust

-Growing to an average height of 45 feet, the Skyline Honey Locust is known to spread to up to 25 feet.
-It widely popular among shade trees and is best known for the delicate and yet ferny structure.
+The tree grows to an average height of 45 feet and is known to spread up to 25 feet.
+It is widely popular among shade trees and is best known for its delicate yet ferny structure.

-The fern-like structure also casts a dappled shade right under the tree that makes it fairly upright when it comes to growth.
+The fern-like structure casts a dappled shade right under the tree, making it fairly upright regarding growth.
 This very attribute also makes it an excellent street tree.
-It can grow tall, wide, and is consistently tolerant of every kind of weather condition.

-Skyline Honey locusts are fairly low maintenance and you should ideally prune them in the winters after the cold has passed.
-The tree prefers thriving in complete sunlight and can perfect grow in both dry and moist soil conditions.
+The trees are fairly low maintenance, and you should ideally prune them in the winter after the cold has passed.
+They thrive in sunlight and can grow perfectly in both dry and moist soil conditions.

-One of its defining features is that the tree isn’t finicky about the pH level and is tolerant of all kinds of salt.
+One of the defining features of this species is that it isn’t finicky about the pH level and is tolerant of all kinds of salt.

-The branches and trunks of the Skyline Honey Locust come with massive thorns that can go up to a whopping three inches.
-In late Spring, they grow a bunch of greenish-white and yellow flowers that are also accompanied by dark, long seedpods.
-The Seedpods come with seeds and another unique substance that is both sweet and chewy.
+The branches and trunks come with massive thorns up to three inches long.
+In late spring, they grow greenish-white and yellow flowers accompanied by dark, long seedpods.
+The Seedpods come with seeds and another unique sweet and chewy substance.

 4. Bristly Locust

-Bristly Locusts have an average height of eight feet and they are known to be aggressive.
+Bristly Locust trees have an average height of eight feet and are known to be aggressive.
 Their shrubs are distributed across via suckers and are invasive in several parts of Ohio, Michigan, and Washington.

 Bristly locusts thrive best in moist soils and loamy land laden with silt.
-Unlike the common variants of Locust Trees, these plants do not have that high of a tolerance level, and they properly only with moderate drainage.
+And unlike the common variants of Locust Trees, this species doesn’t have a high tolerance and can only be properly grown with moderate drainage.

-The Bristly Locust is popular for its excellent erosion control.
-So, if you live in a site affected by erosion, you might consider growing the tree there.
-Such is the case because these trees have an inherent ability to provide thick and quick vegetation to almost all vital areas that require some degree of stability.
+The Locust tree species is popular for its excellent erosion control, thanks to its inherent ability to provide thick and quick vegetation to almost all vital areas that require some degree of stability.
+So, if you live on a site affected by erosion, you might consider growing the tree there.
+Such is the case because these trees have an

 5. Skycole Locust

-The hardiness of this tree ranges from four to eight and it can grow anywhere between 40 to 50 feet.
-In terms of width, the black locust tree can spread up to a whopping 25 feet.
+The hardiness of this tree ranges from four to eight, and it can grow up to a height of between 40 and 50 feet, spreading up to about 25 feet wide.

-As with many other variants of Locusts, the Skycole Locust is both deciduous and hardy.
-It may be best defined as a fast-growing legume with multiple qualities that enable it to sustain in poor soil conditions, droughts, high salt levels, and pollution.
+As with many other variants of locusts, the Skycole Locust is both deciduous and hardy.
+It may be best defined as a fast-growing legume with multiple qualities that enable it to sustain itself in poor soil conditions, droughts, high salt levels, and pollution.

 6. Imperial Honey Locust

-When it comes to growth, the Imperial Honey locust has an average height between 30 to 40 feet spreading between 25 and 35 feet.
-They bloom during late summer and spring, between May to June.
+The species serves as a lawn tree but can double up as a popular street tree.
+It has an average height of between 30 and 40 feet and a spread of between 25 and 35 feet.
+Plus, it blooms during late summer and spring, between May and June.

-While the plant can withstand multiple environments and soil conditions, it grows best in the full sun and moist soil.
-It is primarily used for decorative purposes, though, in some instances, it may be used in crafting furniture.
+The plant withstands multiple environments and soil conditions, although it grows best in the full sun and moist soil.
+It is primarily used for decorative purposes, though sometimes it may be used in crafting furniture.

 7. New Mexico Locust

-The New Mexico Locust may either develop into a tree or a dense shrub depending on the soil and the sunlight.
-Ideally, it grows up to 10 feet with stunning, large branches and dense batches of flowers.
+The New Mexico locust may either develop into a tree or a dense shrub, depending on the soil and sunlight.
+Ideally, it grows up to 10 feet tall with stunning, large branches and dense batches of flowers.